Would You Try Mushroom Coffee?

 One such study was presented at the American College of Gastroenterology in October 2019.
 They took gut microbiome samples from various parts of the colon during colonoscopies and found that coffee drinkers had “bacteria that were more abundant, evenly distributed and were richer in anti inflammatory properties and considerably less likely to include Erysipelatoclostridium, a type of bacteria linked to metabolic abnormalities and obesity.”

-Other studies suggest that your gut plays a major role in managing hormones in the brain, like serotonin, which can improve your mood.
-Don’t you love it when they prove that something you’re doing already might actually be good for you?
-Obviously, everything in moderation and some people experience an upset stomach, mid-day crash, jitters and increased anxiety when consuming coffee with caffeine.
+Other studies suggest that the gut plays a major role in managing hormones in the brain, like serotonin, which can improve mood.
+You would think that with the amount of coffee they are consuming, they would be very healthy, right?
+Unfortunately for them, they are not always great at moderation and with all of the stuff they add to it, coffee can become a very unhealthy obsession!
+Some Giants experience an upset stomach, mid-day crash, jitters and increased anxiety when consuming coffee with caffeine.
+Are there healthier alternatives?

 Download the doc below to access the links and learn more!